CartoDB/carto-vl/docs/guides/05-legends-and-widgets.md

 ```
 The [`viewportHistogram`](https://carto.com/developers/carto-vl/reference/#cartoexpressionsviewporthistogram) function accepts up to 3 parameters.
 The first parameter is the numeric expression that will be used to produce the histogram, this is usually your property.

 The second parameter is optional, defaults to `1` and it is a way to weight each feature differently.
-For this case we want to see the distribution of damage for each accident, without weighting each accident, but we could weight for example by the train size.
+For this case, we want to see the distribution of damage for each accident, without weighting each accident, but we could weight for example by the train size.

-The third parameter is the number of buckets of the histogram, by defaults it has a high value (1000), we'll simplify this a little bit here.
+The third parameter is the number of buckets of the histogram, by default it has a high value (1000), we'll simplify this a little bit here.

 The last step is to connect CARTO VL data with the Airship *as-histogram-widget* component.
 We do this with:
 ```Javascript